 H3 Incorporated into H1 above.

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: 2016 undergraduate class: all students only loans made to students who borrowed while enrolled at your institution.